Hidcote Lavender Hedge Plants Description

 Is Hidcote Lavender Evergreen?

 All lavender varieties are technically classed as evergreen, as in warmer climates they retain their grey-green foliage year round.
-However, the cooler UK climate means Lavender plants go into dormancy from early autumn until late spring.
+However, the cooler UK climate means Lavender starts to lose its flowers in August and plants go into dormancy from early autumn until late spring.
 During dormancy the foliage turns brown and twiggy, appearing to die back.
 This is perfectly normal and as the weather warms in late spring, your Lavender plant will once again become green with new shoots.

 Youll see our recommended planting densities for each size and root type listed in the product grid.
 We suggest that you use these as a guide, taking into consideration how long youre willing to wait to see your finished hedge.
 As a rough indication bare roots can be planted at anything from 3 to 7 per metre and cell grown between 4 and 6 - the higher densities here would need to be planted in a double staggered row or zig-zag.